theopmw/recipe-box/TESTING.md

 - [x] Test that signup modal works.

-- [x] Test that form inpust work as they should and tolltip prompts user to input an email.
+- [x] Test that form inputs work as they should and tooltip prompts user to input an email.

 ### Search

-- [x] Search a recipe by name,tag or ingredient or a combinbation.
+- [x] Search a recipe by name, tag or ingredient or a combination.

-- [x] Perform a search that yeilds no results and check for flash message: " Sorry!
+- [x] Perform a search that yields no results and check for flash message: " Sorry!
 No Recipes Found, Please Try Another Search."

 ### Home Page

 - [x] Test Home Page displays top 6 viewed recipes and all links to recipes are working correctly.